AleBaccin/Protein-Sequence-Preprocessing/README.md

 # Protein-Sequence-Preprocessing
 This repository contains scripts that I needed in order carry out the preprocessing of my datasets for my 4th year FYP project.

-Note: metrics.py and weights_count.py are accessory scripts used to:
+Note: metrics.ipynb and weights_count.py are used to:
     - calculate the metrics for each .predictions files.
     - count the number of weights in the generated .model files.